-- 1) No Action Alternative.
+1) No Action Alternative.
 This may become the baseline for comparing alternatives to.
 The Consultant will evaluate the effect of taking no action to manage the existing sediment accumulation in the reservoir or future sediment inputs.
-Considerations would include: - effects on the downstream Behavioral Guidance System; - effects on steelhead migration over LPD and through LP Reservoir; - effects to steelhead habitat and the fishery downstream of LPD; - compliance with SWRCB water rights permit conditions; - effects to the water supply for the Monterey Peninsula; - dam safety; - effects on downstream morphology of the Carmel River.
+Considerations would include:

+- effects on the downstream Behavioral Guidance System; - effects on steelhead migration over LPD and through LP Reservoir; - effects to downstream channel geometry and habitat for steelhead; - compliance with SWRCB water rights permit conditions;

+- effects to the water supply for the Monterey Peninsula; - dam safety.